qbwc/qbwc/README.md

 processing after the web connector closes its connection.
 The delayed processing configuration option decides this.

-Here is the rough order in which things happen
+Here is the rough order in which things happen:

   1. The Web Connector initiates a connection
   2. A new Session is created (with work from all enabled jobs)